Slippery Manhole Anti Slip Application

 There is a growing concern amongst UK cyclists and motorcyclists with regards to manhole covers on roads which become slippery and dangerous during wet weather.
 This has lead to severe road accidents where bike wheels skid on the wet metal making the rider lose control.
 A document released by the British Motorcyclists Federation (BMF) in 2007 stated that there is no minimum grip level specified by the European Standard EN 124.
 It was suggested that this standard should be amended to include minimum grip levels when the covers are manufactured.
 One proposed solution to this issue is to use a slippery manhole anti slip application which is put on top of the metal cover to provide more grip.

 Many road users have been campaigning for improvements to highway designs so that these safety issues can be avoided.
-Some cyclists even write forum posts about their experiences to highlight the dangers and warn others about potential hazards of wet manhole covers on roads.
-The slippery manhole anti slip application is designed to add grip to the metal covers and prevent them becoming dangerous and causing accidents in wet conditions.
-The skid resistant material allows bike wheels to maintain their grip on the road instead of slipping on wet metal and leading to accidents.
+Some cyclists even write forum posts about their experiences to highlight the dangers and warn others about the potential hazards of wet manhole covers on roads.
+The slippery manhole anti-slip application is designed to add grip to the metal covers and prevent them from becoming dangerous and causing accidents in wet conditions.
+The skid-resistant material allows bike wheels to maintain their grip on the road instead of slipping on wet metal and leading to accidents.

 Feel free to contact us if you are interested in finding out more about the safety qualities provided by these specialist manhole covers, and how they can be applied to other areas.